avisnoah13/Neuroscience-Team/README.md

 # Neuroscience-Team
-Code base for the EEG/ EKG practice of Catholic High School
+Code base for the EEG/ EKG project team of Catholic High School